Types of Manuscripts

 4) Keywords (not exceeding five), which can be used for indexing purposes.

-The standard order of sections should be used (for example, Introduction, Exposition of the investigation, Results, Discussion, Conclusions (optional), Acknowledgements, and References).
+The standard order of sections should be used (an example is: Introduction, Exposition of the Investigation, Results, Discussion, Conclusions (optional), Acknowledgements, and References).
 In particular, manuscripts should include: an introductory part with representation and analysis of the problem(s) under consideration and current state-of-the-art of the existing solutions; exposition of the investigation and comments on the results obtained; evaluation of the contribution indicating advantages, limitations and possible directions for future research.
-References should be in APA standard and listed at the end of manuscript.
+References should follow in APA standard and should be listed at the end of manuscript.

 General Text Formatting

-• Use a normal, plain font for text.
+• Use a normal, plain font for the text.

 • Headings: Use no more than three levels of displayed headings.